 We gave this shoe high marks for durability.
 The rubber toe box provides a lot of protection from toe stubbing and dragging.
 There is exposed foam on the midsole, but it wasn't separating like we saw on the Keen Voyageur.
 Overall this is a slightly sturdier upgrade from that shoe.

 The Keen Targhee III Low is a great option for day hikes in cool weather.
 They're perfect for those with wider feet that can't get a good fit in other brands.

 This pair retails for $135, about the middle of the pack for hiking shoes.
 Waterproof linings bump up the cost significantly, so if you don't think you need one you can save quite a bit without it.
-Our Best Buy winner, the Merrell Moab Ventilator, costs, only $100, and has a similar construction and comfort level.
-Note that the mid version of this boot retails for only $10 more, and was our Best Buy winner in our Women's Hiking Boot review.
+Our Best Buy winner, the Merrell Moab 2 Ventilator, costs only $100 and has a similar construction and comfort level.
+Note that the mid version of this shoe retails for only $10 more, and is our Best Buy winner in our Women's Hiking Boot review.

 If you're looking for a comfortable pair of hiking shoes and have wider than average feet, the Keen Targhee III Low is an excellent choice.
 They offer good cushioning and support and will keep your feet dry in the rain.

 — Cam McKenzie Ring